agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 categories: plotting
 ---

-{% capture file_dir %}/files/hour-record/{% endcapture %}
+{% capture file_dir %}/files/tour-de-france/{% endcapture %}

-There is no bigger event in cycling than the [Tour de France][tour], a race which takes most of July as its 21 stages meander around France before bringing the riders to a fated final sprint in Paris on the Champs Elysée.
+There is no bigger event in cycling than the [Tour de France][tour], a race which takes most of July as its 21 stages meander around France before bringing the riders to a fateful final sprint in Paris on the Champs-Élysées.
 I love both cycling and plots, as I [mentioned last month][last_post], so once again I found a way to combine the two.